bvetsa/AgentForge/SPEC.md

 Phase 4 implemented human-approved patch review and application commands.
 A user can list proposals for a run, inspect one diff, and explicitly apply one selected patch to a provided project root.

+Phase 5 implemented deterministic project test command detection and safe execution.
+A user can run `agentforge test run --project-root <path>` without specifying a language, framework, or test command, or provide an explicit override with `--command`.

 The current scope is still intentionally limited.
-AgentForge does not automatically apply patches, execute configured project test commands, commit changes to Git, integrate real LLM APIs, provide a dashboard, or let agents dynamically decide which tools to call.
+AgentForge does not automatically apply patches, start debugger loops, commit changes to Git, integrate real LLM APIs, provide a dashboard, or let agents dynamically decide which tools to call.
 File modification only happens after an explicit `agentforge patch apply <run_id> <patch_id> --project-root <path>` command.

 ## User Story